Skip to main content

 What shipped in product behavior

-Dashboard load: when Privy says authenticated, the user is registered on-chain, and our useIsLoggedIn query says “no session seed yet,” we automatically run login.mutateAsync({}).
+Dashboard load: when Privy says authenticated, the user is registered, and our useIsLoggedIn query says "no session seed yet," we automatically run login.mutateAsync({}).
 That tries wallet-derived unlock first.
-Embedded wallets (including Privy’s) often sign without surfacing another modal once the session is warm, which is why the product suddenly feels like “one login.”
+Embedded wallets (including Privy's) often sign without surfacing another modal once the session is warm, which is why the product suddenly feels like "one login."

-When PIN still appears: wallet unavailable, uncommon signer behavior, cleared local state without on-chain changes, wrong account connected, or any path where commitments fail to match after derivation.
+When PIN still appears: wallet unavailable, uncommon signer behavior, cleared local state without server-side changes, wrong account connected, or any path where commitments fail to match after derivation.
 Then we throw LOGIN_PIN_REQUIRED and show the existing PIN UI.
 Recovery phrase flows are unchanged.

 Registration: unchanged requirement to set a PIN and capture recovery phrase so backup unlock paths stay available.